motata/motata.github.io/_posts/2018-06-03-conditional-loglikelihood-vs-mean-squared-error.md

 \end{aligned}
 $$

 Now let's look back to the MLE.
-Because the arg max does not change when we rescale the cost function, we can divide the MLE function by n to obtain a version o f the criterion that is expressed as an expectation with respect to the empirical distribution $$p_{data}$$ defined by the training data:
+Because the arg max does not change when we rescale the cost function, we can divide the MLE function by n to obtain a version of the criterion that is expressed as an expectation with respect to the empirical distribution $$p_{data}$$ defined by the training data:

 $$
 \begin{aligned}